gioannides/Language_Processors/README.md

 Program build and execution
 ---------------------------

-The program should is built using the command:
+The program is built using the command:

     make bin/c_compiler